Diocesan Boys' School

-The Diocesan Boys' School (DBS) is a day and boarding Anglican boys' school in Hong Kong, located at 131 Argyle Street, Mong Kok, Kowloon.
+The Diocesan Boys' School (DBS) is a day and boarding Hong Kong Sheng Kung Hui boys' school in Hong Kong, located at 131 Argyle Street, Mong Kok, Kowloon.
 Having run as a grant-aided school since it was founded, the school commenced operation in the Direct Subsidy Scheme in September 2003.
 It uses English as the medium of instruction.
-As of 2024 the headmaster was Ronnie Cheng Kay-Yen.
+As of 2026 the headmaster was Ronnie Cheng Kay-Yen.

 History

 The first foundation

 In 1860, Lydia Smith (wife of the Bishop of Victoria) and the Society for the Promotion of Female Education in the Far East (Also known as Female Education Society, or "FES") set up the Diocesan Native Female Training School, a day-school turned boarding school for native girls, affiliated with the Diocese of Victoria.
 As stated in its first annual report, the purpose of the school was "to introduce among a somewhat superior class of native females the blessings of Christianity and of religious training".
 The school sat on Bonham Road, a small concrete house on a paddy field.
 Lady Robinson (the Governor's wife) became the patron.

 The school had a difficult existence.
 The Second Opium War aroused strong anti-British sentiment and so it was very unpopular for Chinese girls to learn English.
 The school was closed and then reopened under the name "Diocesan Female School", but its finances did not improve.
 In 1868, Bishop Charles Alford took the school under his immediate superintendence.